Productive Forward Craig Martin Returns to the Icemen

 Jacksonville Icemen News Release

-JACKSONVILLE, FL - The Jacksonville Icemen, proud ECHL affiliate of the NHL's Buffalo Sabres and the AHL's Rochester Americans announced today that the team has agreed to terms with forward Dalton Duhart for the 2025-26 season.
+JACKSONVILLE, FL - The Jacksonville Icemen, proud ECHL affiliate of the NHL's Buffalo Sabres and the AHL's Rochester Americans announced today that the team has agreed to terms with veteran forward Craig Martin for the 2025-26 season.

-Duhart, 24, returns to Jacksonville where he posted a goal in five regular season outings, while also appearing in four playoff games.
-He joined the Icemen late last season after posting eight points (2g, 6a) in 33 games with the Bloomington Bison and the Kansas City Mavericks.

-The Grand Blanc, Michigan resident totaled 109 points (49g, 60a) with 106 penalty minutes in 222 career Ontario Hockey League (OHL) games split in stints with the Saginaw Spirit, Barrie Colts and London Knights from 2017-2022.
+Martin, 30, returns to Jacksonville after logging 43 points in 49 games played overseas last season with the Manchester Storm.
+Martin ranks third on the Jacksonville Icemen All-Time Scoring Lists with 164 points.
+His 67 goals rank third on the Icemen's All-Time List.

-Duhart joins, Garrett Van Wyhe (F/D), Christopher Brown (F), and Brody Crane (F) on the list of players that have agreed to terms with the Icemen for the 2025-26 season.
+Martin joins, Garrett Van Wyhe (F/D), Christopher Brown (F), Brody Crane (F) and Dalton Duhart (F) on the list of players that have agreed to terms with the Icemen for the 2025-26 season.

 The Icemen's home opener is set for November 7 against the Atlanta Gladiators at 7:00 p.m.
 The Icemen also play at home on November 8 against the South Carolina Stingrays.
 Icemen ticket packages for the 2025-26 season are currently on sale!
 Payment plans are also available.
 Contact the Icemen office at 904-602-7825, or visit www.jacksonvilleicemen.com for more information.